Write The Best Apartment Community Newsletters In The Multi Family Industry

 Continue to remind residents they made the right choice when they leased with you, which means you’ll need to keep your customer service, great staff and property amenities in the spotlight.
 Remember that something only has value if your customer remembers it and perceives it as a good thing.
 Use your newsletter to toot your own horn.

-Statistics show that people trust words from their peers or people most like them.
-Do you have a few testimonials to share?
-Collect positive comments and put one in your newsletter every month.
-Use your valuable newsletter space to continue to sell your amenities and the benefits of living in your apartment community.
+Statistics show that multi housing renters trust words from their peers or people most like them.
+Do you have a few resident reviews or testimonials to share?
+Collect positive renter comments and put one in your apartment resident newsletter every month.
+Use your valuable newsletter space to continue to sell your property amenities and the benefits of living in your apartment community.

-The newsletter is not only an instrument of retention, but also a marketing tool when handed to prospects who come tour your apartments or when distributed at events and places in your local community.
+The apartment community newsletter is not only an instrument of resident retention, but also a marketing tool when handed to prospects who come tour your apartments or when distributed at events and places in your local neighborhood.
+It’s a printed or digital representation of your first impression so make it good.

 Apartment Community Newsletter Ideas that Will Increase Readership